MicroEJ/docs/Tutorials/tutorialGithub.rst

    :width: 1103px
    :height: 548px

-In MicroEJ SDK, to clone and import the project from the remote Git repository into the MicroEJ workspace, go to File / Import / Git / Projects from Git.
+In MicroEJ SDK, to clone and import the project from the remote Git repository into the MicroEJ workspace, go to :guilabel:`File` / :guilabel:`Import` / :guilabel:`Git` / :guilabel:`Projects from Git`.

 .. figure:: images/1-import-type.png
    :alt: Import type